MatrixonBNB/Matrix-sdk/README.md

-# @0xfacet/sdk
+# @matrixonbnb/sdk

-The `@0xfacet/sdk` is a TypeScript SDK designed for interacting with the Facet network, a decentralized rollup on Ethereum.
-This SDK simplifies sending transactions, reading from contracts, and handling Facet's unique transaction model, with full compatibility with viem and wagmi.
+The `@0matrixonbnb/sdk` is a TypeScript SDK designed for interacting with the Matrix network, a decentralized rollup on Ethereum.
+This SDK simplifies sending transactions, reading from contracts, and handling Matrix's unique transaction model, with full compatibility with viem and wagmi.

 ## Table of Contents